 With over 300 billion emails sent and received every day, email is an essential means of communication.
 Figuring out how to start a business email in a professional way – especially when you’re writing to someone you don’t know – can be a challenge for marketers, salespeople, and customer service reps alike.

 In fact, how you start your email can make the difference between your recipient closing the email right away (and deleting it) or reading on.
 The following article provides a few tips on how to start an email along with some of the most common email greetings and email starters you can use in your business correspondence.
+From transition emails to networking emails, having the right template at your disposal can be a blessing.
+We also have you covered if you need business email ending templates.

 Start with an appropriate greeting depending on how formal you need to be.
 Always include the recipient’s name (if you know it) to make the greeting more personable.
 Last but not least, double-check that you’ve spelled the recipient’s name correctly.
 Our pro tip?
 Copy and paste their name as seen in previous emails, email signatures, or websites to ensure you don’t make a typo.